fastapi/sqlmodel/docs/advanced/column-types.md

 /// tip

 `Text` also accepts a character length argument, which databases use to optimise the storage of a particular field.
 Some databases support `TINYTEXT`, `SMALLTEXT`, `MEDIUMTEXT` and `LONGTEXT` column types - ranging from 255 bytes to 4 gigabytes.
 If you know the maximum length of data, specifying it like `Text(1000)` will automatically select the best-suited, supported type for your database engine.

 ///

 With this approach, we can use [any kind of SQLAlchemy type](https://docs.sqlalchemy.org/en/20/core/type_basics.html).
-For example, if we were building a mapping application, we could store spatial information:
+For example, we can store pickled objects in the database:

 ```Python
 {!./docs_src/advanced/column_types/tutorial002.py!}